 When people mention the word “brand” they usually mean a well-known, well-defined company.
-That’s why consumers frequently mention names like Target, Rolex, Apple, BMW and others who have done an excellent job in crafting an image and sticking with it.
+That’s why consumers frequently mention names like Target, Rolex, Apple, BMW, and others who have done an excellent job in crafting an image and sticking with it.
 Buyers know what to expect from these companies, and as long as these companies meet that expectation, they will continue to imprint their brand in the minds of their audience.
-It’s pretty simple really; if you just keep in mind these two principals.
+It’s pretty simple really, if you just keep these two principals in mind.

 Principal One: Know Your Promise

 As amazing as this may seem, most companies don’t really know what it is they are promising their clients.
 That’s why they have weak brands.
 They may have mission statements, and can spout off why everyone should use their product or service, but really it’s just a rambling list.
 Out of fear of losing audience, most companies will try to compete on price, quality, and service… and that’s a recipe for disaster.
 Who wants to buy a watch from the Discount Overnight Rolex store?
 If you try to go after all three areas you end up muddied in the mind of the consumer who is trying to put you in a box.
 And in this case… that’s a good thing!